JasXSL/GoThongs/Add Spell FX Readme.txt

 Else:
 	Add to FXCompiler_PC or FXCompiler_NPC in the locations mentioned above.
 See the other effects for examples.

 4. DURATION & Passive effects only: Go to FXCompiler_NPC AND FXCompiler_PC and find updateGame.
-Compile the values if necessary and put them in Passives$setActive in PC and the link message in NPC

 5. DURATION & Passive effects only: Go to got Passives, add to the end of the index of the compiled_actives global AND parse it in LM_PRE